larraguibel80/project_crm/README.md

     FOREIGN KEY (agent_id) REFERENCES agents(id) ON DELETE CASCADE );

+ **N.B.**  The following tables are relevant to the earlier stages of the 'chat_email_link' branch.
+Not creating them does not affect the main branch

 -- Create "users" table
 CREATE TABLE users (
     user_id SERIAL PRIMARY KEY,